 There are several types of chemical peels offered by our dermatology office.
 The strength used will be determined based on the skin condition of the patient, as well as the aesthetic goals and desired downtime.
 Our dermatology office offers the following peels:

 - Superficial/Light Peel: This is the mildest chemical peel.
-It is performed in a matter of minutes with only about 3-5 days downtime of peeling.
+It is performed in a matter of minutes with little to no downtime or peeling.
 During this peel, only the top layer of skin is removed, which causes the skin to immediately look smoother, more even toned, and brighter.
 These peels are usually comprised of alpha hydroxyl or beta hydroxyl acid, along with salicylic acid, glycolic acid and lactic acid.
 Usually, multiple treatments are recommended to get the best possible results.

-- Deep Peel: This is the strongest chemical peel is the deep peel and is used for deep scarring, excessive wrinkles, and more serious skin irregularities.
+- Deep Peel: This is the strongest chemical peel and is used for deep scarring, excessive wrinkles, and more serious skin irregularities.
 While these peels promise the most dramatic results, a patient can be quite shocked by his or her appearance immediately following the procedure.
 High-strength TCA or carbolic acid, or phenol, is used to penetrate the deeper layers of skin.
 Since this peel is more invasive, some form of anesthesia may be used.
 Following the peel, the skin will be intensely red comparable to a severe sunburn.
 The entire face will be swollen and then scab.
-Intense peeling will occur and the downtime could last 3-4 weeks, or longer.
+Intense peeling will occur and the downtime could last 10 days, or longer.

 What to Expect

 Regardless of the peel used, the overall procedure is similar.
 The skin will be cleansed thoroughly and the chemical solution will be applied to the face.
-This process takes just a few minutes and a handheld fan is used to help decrease discomfort.
+This process takes just a few minutes.
 During a light peel, the skin will tingle during treatment.
-A medium peel will produce a bit more discomfort, and a deep peel will require a numbing agent or anesthesia.
-The differences between the peels are the type of solution used, the number of steps taken during the actual procedure, as well as the amount of solution that is applied.
+A medium peel will produce a bit more discomfort, and a deep peel may require a numbing agent.
+The differences between the peels are the type of solution used, the number of steps taken during the actual procedure, and the amount of solution that is applied.
 A soothing ointment will be applied to the skin after the treatment.
-In the days that follow, the skill will begin to naturall flake and peel away.
-Patients should avoid picking at the skin or trying to speed up the peeling process in any way because this can result in scarring.
+In the days that follow, the skill will begin to naturally flake and peel away.
+Patients should avoid picking at the skin or trying to speed up the peeling process in any way as this can result in scarring.
 Patients should avoid sun exposure and keep their skin protected at all times.

 Plan Your Procedure